We go to Fitzroy Crossing and as usual check out the tourist office. We

 Later that night I have to go to the hospital as the bites are getting

-covered in bandages so that I look like a mummy from the knees down I return
+legs covered in bandages so that I look like a mummy from the knees

-truck at Cable Beach. we walk down to this most touted beach in WA
+the truck at Cable Beach. we walk down to this most touted beach in WA

 and I have to agree that it is a nice looking place.
 Julie goes wading

 in the shallows while I bird watch.
 Feathered variety naturally.
 We

 We take the car out to Gunthearme Point and look at the replicas of the

-keeper for his arthritic wife to soak in.
+house keeper for his arthritic wife to soak in.
 We watch the fire and

 We drive back and pick up the truck.
 See I told you that it would be